 IAMSAR Manual is a guidebook for international aviation and maritime search and rescue operations, which provide standardized procedures to ship and search and rescue operators.
-The revision of volumes 1 to 3 of the IAMSAR Manual was prepared by NCSR 11 and approved at this session through MSC.1/Circ.1686.
+The revision of volumes 1 to 3 of the IAMSAR Manual was prepared by NCSR 11 and approved at this session through an MSC circular.
 These amendments should become applicable on 1 January 2026.